adalbertocajueiro/edscorbot-c-cpp/README.md

 * Visual Studio Code version 1.77.1 with C/C++ Extension Pack.

 ### Project structure
-* After downloading and extracting the project, the folder `edscorbot-c-cpp` is the root folder.
+* After downloading and extracting the project, open the folder `edscorbot-c-cpp`.
 It has a specific folder/files structure.
-* The file `edscorbot-c-cpp/CMakeLists.txt` contains the configuration and goals for this project.
+* File `edscorbot-c-cpp/CMakeLists.txt` contains the configuration and goals for this project.
 * File `include/server-defs.hpp` contains the objects implementing the schemas defined in the Async API specification.
 Have a look at them to undestand their features.
 * File `impl/server-impls.cpp` contains some basic implementations.

 It is important to have a look at these files jointly with the API specification to understand the adherence between them.

-### Installing
+### Installing and Compiling
 * You can try to use your own versions of the tools.
-If it does not work we advice to install the above versions
+If it does not work we suggest you to install the above versions
 * Download de project and unzip it
 * Open the project in Visual Studio Code (vscode).
 It might be possible vscode offers other extensions to be installed.
 Just accept it.

-### Compiling
-The project depends on other specific projects that must be available or previously compiled or installed:
+* The project depends on other specific projects that must be available or previously compiled or installed:

 #### Compiling Mosquitto
 As the server connects with Mosquitto broker, its compilation requires the Mosquitto libraries.
 You can download the [Mosquitto sources](https://github.com/eclipse/mosquitto) and compile it to any target platform.
 We have compiled it to the local platform considering static libraries.
 You can customize the compilation options and install/compile the dependencies (this is the recommended approach).
 In our example, we had run: